Below you will find a listing of area attractions and outdoor adventures.

 This Georgia folk-life play draws from the writings of Colonel T. Ross Sharpe, who wrote more than 300 essays depicting the history of the area in a column for the Lyons newspaper, from 1955 to 1965.
 His stories bring to life colorful characters from the past, the regional settlers of a five-county radius.
-Each April, the Lyons Main Street selects a different set of stories and creates a brand new experience on the state at the Blue Marquee Theater.
+Each April, the Lyons Main Street selects a different set of stories and creates a brand new experience on the stage at the Blue Marquee Theater.
 Call 912-526-6445 or visit www.talesfromthealtamaha.com for more information.

 The Blue Marquee Theater

 The Blue Marquee, built over 70 years ago, came equipped with a stage, orchestra pit area and good acoustics – ideal for live performances.
 Three-hundred and twenty seats, a movie screen, state-of-the-art sound equipment, and over-head projector make the facility ideal for meetings.
-The theater has become the cornerstone of Lyons revitalization and serves as an anchor to our economic and cultural base.
+The theater has become the cornerstone of Lyons revitalization and serves as an anchor to the economic and cultural base.
 New businesses have opened and numerous historic buildings have been restored.
 For more information, please contact Clint Williams at 912-526-8106.